 Ultimately, consumers feel a need to be understood.
 So when we feel that we can talk directly with a brand, that’s a good thing.

 Conversational marketing lends itself well to modern business because of the two-way nature of the internet.

 Conversational marketing is the fastest way to move buyers through your marketing and sales funnels through the power of real-time conversations.
 It builds relationships and creates authentic experiences with customers and buyers.

-How Conversational Marketing Works?
+How does Conversational Marketing work?

-A Proven Methodology for Converting More Traffic into Qualified Leads
+A Proven Methodology for Converting More Traffic into Qualified Leads.

 Implementing conversational marketing doesn’t force you to blow everything up and start from scratch.
-It’s the fastest way to move buyers through your marketing and sales funnel.
+It’s the fastest way to move buyers through your digital marketing and sales funnel.

 It’s more like turning on a new lead-gen channel that complements your existing marketing efforts.
 We boiled it down into a simple framework called the Conversational Framework: “Engage, Understand, Recommend.”